-Note 1.
-Operating income forecast adjustments: • 1 \$ Variance Operating income forecast explanatory notes Φ. \$1.76m Favourable Long Day Child Care income due to: 1) Transitional Commonwealth COVID-19 Childcare relief package has been extended to January 2021 which was not budgeted and 2) Greater utilisation (77% year to date) than the 70% budgeted. Α. \$0.80m Additional supplementary rates from completed developments mainly at Port 1 Ψ0.00 Melbourne. Φ. \$0.40m Victorian Government funding for the Kirrip Park and Ferrars St Streetscape works finalised in 2020/21 (most of the expenditure incurred in 2019/20).
-Funding have been delayed by COVID and staff/structural changes at the Fishermans Bend Taskforce. \$0.22m Unbudgeted Victorian Government COVID-19 funding for Kindergarten services. Λ. \$0.43m South Melbourne Market stallholder rent forecast increased to reflect updated gross rent and lower vacancy rates.
-Rent waiver as part of the COVID response Α. \$0.16m is reported separately.
-Safe System Road Infrastructure Program funding taken up in 2020/21 due to т Ψ0.10111 delays in finalising project.
-Capital expenditure had taken place in prior financial year. Α. \$0.12m Unbudgeted State Government grant received to support community compliance and education for Covid-19 safe such as QR code compliance. • \$0.12m Utilisation in planning permit applications exceeding forecast expectations. • \$0.10m Greater than budgeted Street Occupation income from development activity. • \$0.10m Animal registrations increased at a greater rate than budget (mainly dogs). -> \$2.98m Open Space Contributions are expected to be greater than budgeted mainly in the Elwood and Montague neighbourhoods.
-All receipts are to be quarantined in the Statutory Resort & Recreation Reserve for future enhancement of open space facilities. - \$1.12m Council received funding from Victorian Government as part of their Working for Ψ1.12111 Victoria Fund to keep people employed impacted COVID-19.
-This will be offset by matching expenditure. -> \$1.50m Victorian Government COVID-19 funding to facilitate Outdoor Eating and Entertainment initiatives.
-This will be offset by matching expenditure. -> \$0.60m Insurance payout for South Melbourne Townhall to be ringfenced in reserve to mo 10 offset works at SMTH in 2021/22. - \$0.40m Unbudgeted Victorian Government funding for Homelessness and Social -> \$0.25m Inclusion initiatives.
-This will be offset by matching expenditure.
-Additional COVID-19 meals funding which will be offset by matching expenditure. \$0.25m VicRoad funding related to prior financial year works at Foote St, Reed St & Ψ0.2011 Beaconsfield parade.
-The favourable funds are to be used to offset the cost increases for Wellington St Upgrade Stage 3. -> \$0.15m Alma Park East funding from Victorian Government received earlier than expected.
-This is to be ringfenced in reserve to offset capital expenditure in 2021/22. -> \$0.11m Unbudgeted Victorian Government funding for Maternal Child Health Sleep & /f0 07\ Settling program.
-This will be offset by matching employee costs. - (\$0.87m) Budgeted funding for EcoCentre Redevelopment (construction) will not materialise this financial year.
-Project contingent on Victorian Government funding, therefore project deferred to next financial year. iunumy, mererore project deferred to flext illiancial year.
+¢ ↓ Variance Operating income forecast explanatory notes 1 \$1.76m Favourable Long Day Child Care income due to: 1) Transitional Commonwealth COVID-19 Childcare relief package has been extended to January 2021 which was not budgeted and 2) Greater utilization (77% year to date) than the 70% was not budgeted and 2) Greater utilisation (77% year to date) than the 70% budgeted.
+1 \$0.80m Additional supplementary rates from completed developments mainly at Port Melbourne.
+1 \$0.40m Victorian Government funding for the Kirrip Park and Ferrars St Streetscape works finalised in 2020/21 (most of the expenditure incurred in 2019/20).
+Funding have been delayed by COVID and staff/structural changes at the Fishermans Bend Taskforce.
+1 \$0.22m Unbudgeted Victorian Government COVID-19 funding for Kindergarten services.
+1 \$0.43m South Melbourne Market stallholder rent forecast increased to reflect updated gross rent and lower vacancy rates.
+Rent waiver as part of the COVID response is reported separately.
+1 \$0.16m Safe System Road Infrastructure Program funding taken up in 2020/21 due to delays in finalising project.
+Capital expenditure had taken place in prior financial year. ⇒ \$0.12m Unbudgeted State Government grant received to support community compliance and education for Covid-19 safe such as QR code compliance.
+1 \$0.12m Utilisation in planning permit applications exceeding forecast expectations. • \$0.10m Greater than budgeted Street Occupation income from development activity.
+1 \$0.10m Animal registrations increased at a greater rate than budget (mainly dogs). \$2.98m Open Space Contributions are expected to be greater than budgeted mainly in the Elwood and Montague neighbourhoods.
+All receipts are to be quarantined in the Statutory Resort & Recreation Reserve for future enhancement of open space facilities. \$1.12m Council received funding from Victorian Government as part of their Working for Victoria Fund to keep people employed impacted COVID-19.
+This will be offset by matching expenditure. \$1.50m Victorian Government COVID-19 funding to facilitate Outdoor Eating and Entertainment initiatives.
+This will be offset by matching expenditure. \$0.60m Insurance payout for South Melbourne Townhall to be ringfenced in reserve to offset works at SMTH in 2021/22. \$0.40m Unbudgeted Victorian Government funding for Homelessness and Social Inclusion initiatives.
+This will be offset by matching expenditure. -> \$0.25m Additional COVID-19 meals funding which will be offset by matching expenditure. • \$0.20m VicRoad funding related to prior financial year works at Foote St, Reed St & Beaconsfield parade.
+The favourable funds are to be used to offset the cost \$0.15m increases for Wellington St Upgrade Stage 3.
+Alma Park East funding from Victorian Government received earlier than φυ.
+1511 expected.
+This is to be ringfenced in reserve to offset capital expenditure in 2021/22. - \$0.11m Unbudgeted Victorian Government funding for Maternal Child Health Sleep & Settling program.
+This will be offset by matching employee costs. (\$0.87m) Budgeted funding for EcoCentre Redevelopment (construction) will not materialise this financial year.
+Project contingent on Victorian Government funding, therefore project deferred to next financial year. iunuing, meretore project deletted to next illiancial year.